PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 ![On Ground At Examples](./Static/OnGroundAtExamples.png?raw=true "On Ground At Examples")

-Click "Save" to save all settings to the spreadsheet.
+Click "Save" to save all settings to the DataStore.

-# Processing new Drone Video
+# Configuring the Image Processing Settings

 ## Process
 The [Process](./Process.md) page describes the supported image processing algorithms.
 Leave the value set to the recommended default value "Comb".

 ## Threshold value
 Thermal image processing algorithms must look at an image and decide which pixels are "hot"